paulpod/neuromanticsdotnet/source/_posts/That-Syncing-Feeling.md

 So I tried the MIDI BPM out of the DJM-2000 which was OK but not the same data as was in the analysed track, it's doing it on the fly (intended for the tempo-based fx, like delays) and is hmmm not quite as good.
 Didn't work well enough for me anyway, in Logic or Ableton.

 I suppose one way would be to just decide on a tempo and stick to it, on whatever is playing out of the decks/Rekordbox and set the same in Logic/Ableton, and just mix the audio at the mixer.
-Yes this worked, needs a bit of beatmatching, and occasionally nudging back in time.
+Yes this worked, but needs a bit of beatmatching, and occasionally nudging back in time.
 But we are not cavemen!
 Can we not make the tech do more work?

 ## Let's try Ableton Link

 [![Not my gear, but wow the dream is here](/images/ableton-live-link-header.jpg)](/images/ableton-live-link-header.jpg)

-A [feature of Ableton Live](https://www.ableton.com/en/link/), and is built into Rekordbox for ages.
+A [feature of Ableton Live](https://www.ableton.com/en/link/), and one that's been built into Rekordbox for ages.
 In theory this is the solution to all the problems, right?
-Unfortunately I did this try this earlier on, and it's not quite the magical solution you'd think.
+Unfortunately I did try this earlier on, and it's not quite the magical solution you'd think.

-For some reason, the tempo is shared over the network but changes are not bidirectional, playing tunes in Rekordbox match the Ableton tempo, but changes at the Rekordbox end are not transmitted in the other direction.
+For some reason, the tempo is shared over the network but changes are not bidirectional, playing tunes in Rekordbox matches the Ableton tempo, but changes at the Rekordbox end are not transmitted in the other direction.
 Not the freeflowing scenario I imagined!

 But, seeing as the other avenues had come up short, it was time to have another crack at it.
 I found this project, currently in development.